 Ground Legal Power Impedance Very good 473 mW 53.6+j9.0 Ω Average 412 58.7−j0.2 Very poor 228 65.2−j8.0

 Lowering a horizontal antenna reduces low-angle radiation, but it also decreases the field strength near ground, which allows higher input power.
-The patterns show relative radiation for dipoles at 10 and 30 feet with each fed legal power.
-Radiation is similar at low angles while total radiated power is much greater for the low antenna.
+The plots show relative patterns for dipoles at 10 and 30 feet with each fed legal power.
+Radiation is similar at low angles, but total radiated power is much greater for the low antenna, which is also less directional.
 The disadvantage of a low antenna is that ground more strongly affects its impedance.
 But if you can measure it, you can turn this to your advantage by using the value to calculate ground characteristics and legal power.

 The dipole is 417˝″ from end to end and 120″ above ground.
 Support the feedpoint to keep the wire straight.
 The antenna should be in the clear with no structures, large objects, or other conductors nearby.
 The antenna model does not account for wire loops at insulators.
-Try to devise a way to eliminate them.
-You might tie-wrap the entire wire to dacron line.
-Place a female SMA connector at the center.
+Use tiny loops, knots, or insulated clamps, or tie-wrap the entire wire to dacron line.
+Place a connector at the center compatible with your vector network analyzer.

-Enter measured R and X values in this program to calculate ground permittivity, conductivity, and legal antenna input power.
+Enter measured R and X values in pwr.exe to calculate ground permittivity, conductivity, and legal antenna input power.
 The program interpolates results for 100 antenna models that cover a wide range of permittivity and conductivity values.

 Ground characteristics vary with moisture content and temperature.
-You may want to measure the antenna impedance at different times of the year.
+You may want to remeasure at different seasons.

 Permittivity Conductivity Very good 20 30 mS/m Pastoral, low hills, rich soil Average 13 5 Pastoral, medium hills and forestation, heavy clay soil Very poor 5 1 Cities, industrial areas